himbeer-toni/WebGit/README.md

 Cb----------
 D ----------
 ```
 and commit that change.
-That results in
+That results in the following commit view [^screenshot]
-[^screenshot]
 ![Example output of a diff](exdiff.jpg)

 [^screenshot]:as displayed on smartphone